facebook/docusaurus/website/docs/theme-classic.md

       // Dark/light switch icon options
       switchConfig: {
-        // Prefered icon for the switch while in dark mode
+        // Icon for the switch while in dark mode
         darkIcon: '🌙',

-        // CSS Object to apply to dark icon,
+        // CSS to apply to dark icon with camelCase properties,
         // More information available here: https://reactjs.org/docs/dom-elements.html#style
         darkIconStyle: {
           marginLeft: '2px',
         },

-        // Unicode icons such as `\u2600` will work if the code
+        // Unicode icons such as `\u2600` will work if
-        // is 4 characters long and not 5 e.g. `\u1F602`
+        // the code is 4 characters long and not 5 e.g. `\u1F602`
         lightIcon: '\u2600',

         lightIconStyle: {